There’s a fine line between a refurb strategy and a flip strategy that often one gets mistaken for the other.

 If you’re still a bit unsure about what to do and you need a little bit more advice, our team is here to help.

 Maybe you’re not sure if a flip or a refurb strategy will fit best with your goals as they’re both so similar.
-Why not book yourself a free goals call and talk it through with a member of our team?
+Why not book yourself a free strategy meeting and talk it through with a member of our team?

 They’ll be able to clear up any confusion and set you on the right path.
 You’ve got nothing to lose and by the end of it you’ll be on your way to building your property empire.